chakradhar933/learn-docker-kubernetes/Day-5/README.md

 - Same data can share the multiple volumes also this the biggest avantage o

-- You can't loose the data by using
+- You can't loose the data by using.